Zhang Song: Family

-Zhang Song's elder brother Zhang Su (張肅) whose courtesy name was Junjiao (君矯) was also from Shu Commandery (蜀郡).
-When he was sent as an emissary to Cao Cao previously to Zhang Song, he impressed him and was appointed as Administrator of Guanghan (廣漢太守).
-Both brothers looked very different from each other as Zhang Su was a tall man with an imposing and majestuous appearance while Zhang Song was a rather short man who did not exercise restraint and was known as debauched.
-However, Zhang Song was also a very knowledgeable man with a good discernment hence he possessed talent and ability.
+Zhang Song's elder brother, Zhang Su (張肅), whose courtesy name was Junjiao (君矯), was also from Shu Commandery (蜀郡).
+When he was sent as emissary to Cao Cao, the year previously to Zhang Song, he impressed him and was appointed as Administrator of Guanghan (廣漢太守).
+Zhang Su's appearance is described as awe-inspiring and extremely impressive while Zhang Song was a short and puny man, who did not exercise restraint or cared about morality.
+However, Zhang Song was also knowledgeable with good discernment and possessed ability.
 When Liu Zhang sent him to Cao Cao, Cao Cao wasn't polite to him.
-But the master of records Yang Xiu deeply respected him.
-And even recommended Cao Cao to have Zhang Song joined his personal staff but Cao Cao didn't listen to him.
-When Yang Xiu showed him the military books that Cao Cao had written, Zhang Song quickly had all of them read and memorized them through and through.
+But the Registrar Yang Xiu deeply respected him.
+And even recommended Cao Cao to have Zhang Song joined his personal staff but Cao Cao refused his proposition.
+During a feast, Yang Xiu showed Zhang Song the military books that Cao Cao had written.
+While making merry, Zhang Song quickly had all of them read and memorized them through and through.
 After this event, Yang Xiu esteemed him even more.

-Zhang Biao (張表), whose courtesy name was Boda (伯達) was chosen to administer the south after Ma Zhong.
-At first, Zhang Biao was the son of Zhang Su, but when Liu Bei conquered Yi province, he refused to employ Zhang Su and hated him greatly for his role in Zhang Song's death.
-Since Zhang Song's children were killed by association with him when Liu Zhang discovered his intrigue, Liu Bei had Zhang Biao posthumously adopted by Zhang Song to continue his line.
+Zhang Biao (張表), whose courtesy name was Boda (伯達), was chosen to administer the south after Ma Zhong.
+Zhang Biao was the biological son of Zhang Su.
+As Zhang Su was responsible for the death of Zhang Song when he reported him to Liu Zhang, Liu Bei hated him greatly and dismissed him from office.
+Zhang Song had no children therefore Liu Bei had Zhang Biao posthumously adopted by Zhang Song to continue his family line.

 In Romance of the Three Kingdoms

 In the 14th-century historical novel Romance of the Three Kingdoms, Zhang Song is portrayed as a short, buck-toothed man with a short nose, who does not command respect for his ugly looks.
 In the novel, his courtesy name is Yongnian (永年).

 Liu Zhang sends Zhang Song as an envoy to meet Cao Cao.
 He brings with him a map of Yi Province and hopes to present it to Cao Cao and aid him in conquering Yi Province from Liu Zhang.
 However, Cao Cao dislikes Zhang Song for his appearance and treats him rudely.
 In retaliation, Zhang Song makes sarcastic remarks to humiliate Cao Cao, who orders his men to beat up Zhang Song and chase him away.
 Zhang Song is deeply upset by Cao Cao's attitude towards him so he leaves for Jing Province and meets Liu Bei along the way.
 Liu Bei treats Zhang Song like an honoured guest.
 Zhang Song is so impressed with Liu Bei's hospitality that he presents the map to Liu Bei and urges him to conquer Yi Province from Liu Zhang.
 He also introduces his colleagues Fa Zheng and Meng Da to Liu Bei and tells him that they will aid him in defeating Liu Zhang.

 Zhang Song is executed by Liu Zhang after the latter discovers that he is plotting against him.